MP3 players: How to buy the best MP3 player

-- Ultra portable – A small, lightweight and cheap MP3 player is perfect for the gym or when you’re out jogging.
-Typically, this will be flash memory player as hard drive models cope less well with being bounced around and can suffer from music skipping.
+- Ultra-portable – a small, lightweight and cheap MP3 player is perfect for the gym or when you’re out jogging.
+Typically, this will be flash memory player as hard drive models don't cope as well with being bounced around and can suffer from music skipping.

-- Large memory – If you’ve a huge music collection that you need full access to while on the go, choose an MP3 player with plenty of storage.
-Traditionally, this would mean looking for a hard drive-based player but some flash memory MP3 players can also provide a decent amount of storage.
+- Large memory – if you have a huge music collection that you need full access to while on the go, choose an MP3 player with plenty of storage.
+Traditionally, this would mean looking for a hard drive-based player, but some flash memory MP3 players can also provide a decent amount of storage.

 Take a look at MP3 players with large storage capacity.

-- All rounder – If you’re looking for an all rounder for the daily commute, aim for a player that has a minimum storage capacity of 16GB, enough for 7,000 songs - and is very light to carry around.
-You also want a high ease of use; to be able to control the file playback easily and navigate the menu structure without it being too confusing.
+- All-rounder – if you’re looking for an all-rounder for the daily commute, aim for a player that has a minimum storage capacity of 16GB - enough for 7,000 songs - and is very light to carry around.
+You'll also want it to be easy to use, so you can easily control file playback and navigate the menu structure without confusion.

 Here are the Which? recommended MP3 players with a high ease of use.

 - Multi-media player – if you want to view photos, surf the internet, play games or watch movies and TV shows, look for a MP3 player with a large, high-resolution screen and plenty of storage capacity.

 Discover MP3 players that support video and audio.